Why PPE is the Last Line of Defense

 Engineering controls offer protection to workers by isolating them from hazards that can lead to injuries.

 When considering this option, explore choices that will make the workplace less dangerous for your workers, as you are unable to eliminate the hazard itself.
-This includes adding guards to machines with dangerous moving parts to safeguard arms, hand, or fingers from injury.
+This includes adding guards to machines with dangerous moving parts to safeguard arms, hands, or fingers from injury.
 Engineering controls can also mean placing barriers, such as a cage, around hazardous machinery, so only trained workers have access.

 Could an emergency stop be added to the equipment?
 Can a trigger grip be added that must be held to keep the machine running, so it stops the instant the worker lets go?
 Can handles be added to boxes to protect fingers?

 Engineering controls are a great way to reduce the risk of hand injuries when substitution and elimination is not an option.
-For successful adoption, however, workers still need to be aware of the risks and hazards surrounding them, especially if working around or with a hazardous machinery.
+For successful adoption, however, workers still need to be aware of the risks and hazards surrounding them, especially if working around or with hazardous machinery.
 This is where our next step in the hierarchy becomes important.

 Administrative controls include things like operation-specific regulations, work schedules that reduce exposure to hazardous tasks, and systems that increase workers’ hazard awareness.
+As such, administrative controls cover an exhaustive list of possibilities, including, but not limited to:

 • Warning signs, training programs, and safety checklists